leulyk/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This folder contains solutions for the projects on variables, if-else and while statements.
+# This project is for learning variables, conditions, and loops in C.